 If you’d like to read about our life from my husband’s perspective, please see his guest post series, beginning with this post.

-We’re blessed with three spirited, bright, and charming children, all conceived with the help of IVF.
+We have three bright, “spirited” (and by this, I mean loud) kids, all conceived with the help of IVF.
 You can read our IVF story here.

-Hayley, commonly referred to as “Bee,” is our 12-year-old daughter, and our firstborn.
+Hayley, commonly referred to as “Bee,” is our 13-year-old daughter, and our firstborn.
 She got her nickname because when she was a baby she had pudgy apple cheeks, and an enormous dimpled grin, and my husband always said that she reminded him of the Honey Nut Cheerios bee.
 Hayley is very funny, intelligent (she skipped 3rd grade), and quick-witted, and her wry observations on life are an endless source of entertainment for me.
 Sometimes I have a sneaking suspicion that she’s smarter than I am, but fortunately she hasn’t figured this out yet.
 She shuns social media, despises selfies, and is essentially a 40-year-old trapped in a 13-year-old’s body.
 She emails me every day in study hall, hugs me in front of her friends, and has absolutely no shame about it.
 She’s an incredible dancer, a friend to every animal, and a kind and compassionate person.
 You can learn more about her in these posts:

 Pumpkin is our adopted cat.
 He’s orange and fluffy, always on a diet, often a pain in the butt, and sometimes not very bright, but we love him anyway.
 Read more about Pumpkin here.